fauzanzaid/IUCAA-GRB-detection-Feature-extraction/README.md

 ## Issues

-* Signals of interest must span at least four bins.
-* The implementations of the daubechies DWT are buggy and should not relied upon.
+The implementations of the daubechies DWT are buggy and should not relied upon.
+Specifically, changing the order of coefficients in ```DaubCoef.h``` might solve the problem.